Autoimmune Disease Hero Image

 Ulcerative Colitis (UC)

-Inflammation and ulcers occurring in the colon mucosa
+Inflammation and ulcers occurring in the colonic mucosa

 Ulcerative Colitis (UC)

-90% of patients experience inflammation in the rectum, the end of the colon, which can spread throughout the entire colon.
+In 90% of patients, inflammation occurs in the rectum, the end of the large intestine, and can spread to the entire colon.

-Representative symptoms: Bloody stool, mucous stool, diarrhea, abdominal pain, weight loss
+Representative symptoms: Bloody stool, mucus stool, diarrhea, abdominal pain, weight loss

 Crohn's Disease